zbrowne1/web-scraping/README.md

-# WEB SCRAPING and Extraction
+# Web Scraping and Extraction
 This is a python script that scrapes job listing from the website Fake JoB Websites.
 Additionally it extracts key job details.
 The extracted data is then structured into a Pandas Data Frame and saved as a CSV File.
 I used Python for this project.
 I also used requests for fetching the webpage data, Beautiful Soup for the webscraping and Pandas to structure and save the data.